Bobrinik/MultithreadingNotes/monitors.md

 									//we check if there is a writer or waiting writer if(nw > 0 || ww > 0){
 	wr++;
-	wait(l, okread); 				//note that we need to protect it against spontaneous wakeup }
+	wait(okread); 				//note that we need to protect it against spontaneous wakeup }
 else{
 	nr++;